 We worked with experienced radio freelancers to estimate the number of days they spent on stories, reviewed union contracts and interviewed countless podcast production houses to capture insights into salaries in the industry, interviewed editors and producers about what they expect to pay for professional work, and researched salary and compensation surveys in (and adjacent to) radio and audio.

-Find all of our rate guides right here!
+Find all of our work on rates right here:

 Is there another guide that you need, to help you figure out how to price your work or budget for a new show?
 We want to hear from you!
 Contact [email protected] if you have feedback on our rate recommendations.